 John 21

 Summary.
-In this chapter, the resurrected Lord Jesus appears to a selective group of disciples showing love, mercy, and care and giving them guidance.
+In this chapter, the resurrected Lord Jesus appears to a select group of disciples, showing love, mercy, and care, and guiding them.
 John 21:1-8.
 The Resurrected Lord Jesus appears to seven disciples.
 Simon Peter and the other six disciples went fishing for food, showing unity and support for each other.
 However, they struggled all night and caught nothing.
 The resurrected Lord Jesus appears on the shore and asks them, “Children, do you have any fish?”
 He has mercy on them and guides them by His Word to throw the net on the right side of the boat.
 By following the Word of the Lord, they catch many fish.
 John 21:9-14.
 The Lord Jesus has breakfast with the seven disciples.
 The Lord Jesus waits for the disciples on the shore with a fire of coals, one fish laid on, and bread.
 He invites them to bring some more fish and have breakfast.
 John 21:15-19.
 The Lord Jesus strengthened Peter’s faith.
 The resurrected Lord Jesus asks Peter three times if he loves Him.
-With each answer Peter gave, the Lord gave Peter one specific duty: feed My lambs, tend My sheep, feed My sheep.
+With each answer Peter gave, the Lord gave Peter one specific duty: “feed My lambs,” “tend My sheep,” and lastly “feed My sheep.”
 After these, the Lord tells Peter by what manner of death he will glorify God and tells him, “Follow Me.”
 John 21:20-25.
 The duty of the beloved apostle.
 The beloved apostle is identified as the writer of this gospel.
 His duty was to bring a true testimony about the Lord Jesus under the guidance of the Holy Spirit.

 [1] After these things Jesus revealed Himself again to the disciples at the sea of Tiberias; He revealed in this way.